Java – Final

 Final keyword in Java can be applied in the following scenarios:

-- Final Method – Once a method is declared as final, it can never be overridden by any sub class that is inheriting the method’s class.
+- Final Method – Once a method is declared as final, it can be inherited but cannot be overridden by any subclass.

-- Final Class – Once a class is declared as final, it can never be inherited.
+- Final Class – Once a class is declared as final, it cannot be inherited by another class.

 Final Variable in Java